Free-Geek/HTML-CSS/README.md

 ## Curriculum

+### Notes

+* While it's easy to write out a website in a plain text editor such as Notepad or TextEdit or a text editor made for programming such as Atom, we chose to keep it simple for the class and recommend using [HyperDev](http://www.hyperdev.com).
+Start a project and empty out index.html of any template code that HyperDev may have added.

-Modern browsers are very forgiving on what is or isn't included in an HTML document.
+* Modern browsers are very forgiving on what is or isn't included in an HTML document.
 Browsers would rather guess what you meant than serve up an error or broken webpage.
 For that reason, most everything we mention is considered *best practices* meaning it's recommended but not required.

-It's also important to note that whitespace (spaces, tabs, blank lines) is generally ignored in HTML.
+* It's also important to note that whitespace (spaces, tabs, blank lines) is generally ignored in HTML.
 It's good to indent your code so it's easy to read, but don't worry about getting it to look exactly like our code.
 We change the indents as needed to emphasis certain structures.

 ### HTML